zmyer/akka/akka-docs/rst/java/distributed-data.rst

 other nodes.
 This means that you cannot have too large data entries, because then the remote message size will be too large.
 We might be able to make this more efficient by implementing `Efficient State-based CRDTs by Delta-Mutation <http://gsd.di.uminho.pt/members/cbm/ps/delta-crdt-draft16may2014.pdf>`_.

-The data is only kept in memory.
-It is redundant since it is replicated to other nodes in the cluster, but if you stop all nodes the data is lost, unless you have saved it elsewhere.
-Making the data durable is a possible future feature, but even if we implement that it is not intended to be a full featured database.

 Learn More about CRDTs
 ======================